 Solar Options for Schools have analysed the ratio of electricity generated vs. that consumed by the school for the existing schools where we have data.
 From this, SfS has developed a means to forecast the self-consumption rate of a given school based on its total annual electricity consumption and a given solar panel system size and location.
 We then use these forecasts in the calculations to determine the ideal system size for any given school.
 The lower the self-consumption rate, the higher the unit price needs to be to ensure sufficient income to re-pay investors.
 As few schools are prepared to pay much more than they are currently paying, despite the long-term savings, the online calculator enables schools to enter key assumptions to determine the most suitable system size.
-The calculator automatically calculates the electricity price the school needs to pay to ensure the project generates a 12-year payback after all operating costs, which should be more than enough income to repay investors at 5 per cent over the first 25 years of the system.
+The calculator automatically calculates the electricity price the school needs to pay to ensure the project generates a 13-year payback after all operating costs, but before interest costs, and is set to generate enough income to repay investors and 2 per cent interest plus inflation over the first 25 years of the system.